iamvee2/Flip-Cards-/README.md

 # Flip-Cards-
-Strategic Business Plan Development for "Flip Cards" Problem Statement: The greeting card industry is facing significant challenges due to declining market interest, driven by digital alternatives and changing consumer preferences.
+Strategic Business Plan Development for "Flip Cards" 1.Problem Statement: The greeting card industry is facing significant challenges due to declining market interest, driven by digital alternatives and changing consumer preferences.
 Traditional greeting card companies struggle to retain customers, innovate offerings, and remain competitive in an increasingly digital and eco-conscious world.

-Objective: To create a comprehensive business plan and strategy for "Flip Cards," a greeting card startup, aimed at addressing declining market trends by introducing innovative value propositions and enhancing customer engagement.
+2.Objective: To create a comprehensive business plan and strategy for "Flip Cards," a greeting card startup, aimed at addressing declining market trends by introducing innovative value propositions and enhancing customer engagement.

-Key Focus Areas-
+3.Key Focus Areas-

 Market Challenges Addressed:
 Declining interest in traditional greeting cards due to digitalization.